ducspe/Gaussian-Processes/README.md

 Added the isosurface with a contour of value zero.
 The reconstructed bunny is missing a ear though...
 Removed open3d and used mayavi instead, which is based on C++'s VTK library and is much closer/similar to Matlab functionality.
 TODO: inject prior knowledge in the prediction process.

+# prior.py:
+Injected the prior distribution when calculating the Gaussian mean.
+This way we can make use of apriori defined surfaces where the reconstruction has low confidence.
+TODO: fix the matrix inversion because it is too inneficient.